angular/angular/aio/content/guide/testing.md

 You might decide only to test that the `clicked()` method toggles the light's _on/off_ state and sets the message appropriately.

 This component class has no dependencies.
+To test these types of classes, follow the same steps as you would for a service that has no dependencies:

+1. Create a component using the new keyword.
+2. Poke at its API.
-To test a service with no dependencies, you create it with `new`, poke at its API, and assert expectations on its public state.
+3. Assert expectations on its public state.
-Do the same with the component class.

 <code-example
   path="testing/src/app/demo/demo.spec.ts"